Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Semantic Logical Koopman Auto-encoder

 where $\mathbf{z}_{i,k} = \Psi(\mathbf{x}_{i,k})$ is the state representations of plant $i$ at time $k$.
-Due to the complexity of obtaining an analytical solution of~\eqref{eq_main_Opt2_ab} for long-term prediction, we leverage deep learning and define three loss functions defined as. \begin{enumerate} \item A \textit{reconstruction loss} ($\mathcal{L}_1$) ensures accurate reconstruction of the system states and is defined as follows.
+Due to the complexity of obtaining an analytical solution of~\eqref{eq_main_Opt2_ab} for long-term prediction, we leverage deep learning and define three loss functions given as. \begin{enumerate} \item A \textit{reconstruction loss} ($\mathcal{L}_1$) ensures accurate reconstruction of the system states and is defined as.

-where $K_{s}$ is the number of system states observed in the first phase of remote controlling.
+where $K_{s}$ is the number of system states observed in the first phase of remote control.

-\item A \textit{linear dynamics loss} ($\mathcal{L}_2$) enforces the linearity of system state evolution within the latent space over $k'$ time steps, as shown as follows.
+\item A \textit{linear dynamics loss} ($\mathcal{L}_2$) enforces the linearity of system state evolution within the latent space, as follows.